 It’s also important to consider the spacing when replanting succulents.
 Most succulents prefer to be spaced at least an inch or two apart from each other, allowing enough room for them to grow and spread out.

-In summary, when planting succulents in their new home, consider the size of the container, use well-draining soil, be careful when removing the succulent from its current container, and ensure proper spacing between succulents.
+When planting succulents in their new home, consider the size of the container, use well-draining soil, be careful when removing the succulent from its current container, and ensure proper spacing between succulents.
 These steps will help ensure that your succulents have the best chance of thriving in their new home.

 Caring for Replanted Succulents